Aakash050/Diabetes_Classification_Aakash_Kapadia/README.md

 > **Which to choose?**
 > - For overall discrimination (ranking): pick **baseline RF** (slightly higher AUC).
 > - For screening (catch more positives): pick **tuned RF** (higher recall).
->   You can also threshold-tune the tuned RF to hit a target recall.

 ## Method